muquit/go-xbuild/README.md

 It was written from the frustration of using [GoReleaser](https://goreleaser.com/).
 I don't release often, whenever the time comes to release using GoReleaser, something has changed.
+I got tired of dealing with GoReleaser's complexity when I only release software occasionally.
+When I release every 6-12 months or so, GoReleaser's config often needs updates due to changes.
+This simple script just works.

 ## Features
 - Simple to use and maintain